lopqto/lopqto.github.io/about.md

 permalink: /about/
 ---

-### Who i am ?
+### Who am I?

-IIoT security engineer with lots of interest in hardware tinkering.
-In Love with malware analysis and reverse engineering.
-Currently, working at [Edgecom Energy](https://www.edgecomenergy.ca/).
+I am an IIoT security engineer with a passion for hardware tinkering, specializing in the realm of malware analysis and reverse engineering.
+Currently employed at [Edgecom Energy](https://www.edgecomenergy.ca/), I diligently work to ensure robust security measures and protect critical infrastructure.